tayloraswift/swift-dom/Sources/HTML/docs.docc/Getting started.md

 interface.
 Read this tutorial to learn the basic patterns to use in order to get the most out of this library.

-Like Swift result builders, the DSL is a closure-based DSL.
+Like Swift result builders, the HTML DSL is a closure-based DSL.
 But unlike result builders, the library is oriented around mutating an output stream through some type-safe encoding interface.
-The encoder is usually denoted by `$0`, which is understood to be either an ``HTML.ContentEncoder`` or an ``HTML.AttributeEncoder``.
+The encoder is usually denoted by `$0`, which is understood to be either an ``HTML.ContentEncoder`` or an ``HTML.AttributeEncoder``, depending on context.

 Swift DOM is a unidirectional HTML encoder.
 This means that you can only generate HTML with it;
 you cannot use it to parse HTML.